GoogleCloudPlatform/vertex-ai-samples/community-content/README.md

 # Google Cloud Vertex AI Community Content

 ## Disclaimer
-The Community Content are not officially maintained by Google.
+The community content is not officially maintained by Google.